murdinc/crusher/README.md

 ## Intro
 **crusher** is a minimalist configuration-management tool.
 It aims to provide much of the flexibility of the available off-the-shelf options, with as little overhead as possible.

+Crusher breaks down the configuration process into 5 basic pieces:

+1. Pre-configuration Commands - commands you need to run before anything else (adding package repo's creating folders, etc.)
+2. Apt-Get Packages - installing necessary software packages
+3. Configuration Files - (/etc/ files)
+4. Content - (websites, data files)
+5. Post-configuration Commands - commands you need to run after everything else (restating services, reloading configuration files, etc.)

+This project started out as a code challenge as part of a job interview for Slack, but I liked it so much that I've kept it going.

 ## Requirements
 To use this tool, you must have the ability to ssh to a host, have permission to write to the servers temp directory, and run commands with elevated privileges.